LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/DFIR_Recover_SourceCode/DFIR_Recover_SourceCode.md

 The memory regions associated with the selected process are extracted into the `output/` directory.
 Among the extracted files, locate the one similar to  `file.0xd084eb19a620.0xd084eb13d150.DataSectionObject.testInstaller.exe.dat`  as shown below:

 ![](img/s_10.png)

+`Figure-08 Use the volatility3 to extract program data from memory dump, version v_0.0.1 (2025)`

 This file contains the in-memory representation of the executable—this is the critical data we’ll use in the next step to recover the original Python source code.